 Shared, WordPress, and VPS hosting are the most commonly chosen hosting types, but it really depends on your individual needs – and your budget!

 Our final verdict of HostGator’s pricing is a positive one.
-It’s an extremely strong hosting provider, so although its plans aren’t always the cheapest, you know you’re getting a great quality service for your money.
-Its shared hosting especially offers great value for money.
+With an overall score of 4.7 out of 5, a value for money score of 3.5, and our #1 ranked provider for shared hosting, it’s an extremely strong hosting provider, so although its plans aren’t always the cheapest, you know you’re getting a great quality service for your money.

 We take great care to ensure the information we publish is reliable and accurate.
 However, WBE takes no responsibility for any inaccuracy in information supplied to us by users, research participants, or other entities.